Stonewalling in Relationships: Breaking Down the Silent Wall

 The Antidote to Stonewalling

-When someone starts stonewalling, it is often an outcome of physiological flooding, which manifests through increased heart rate, the release of stress hormones, and even a fight-or-flight response.
+When someone starts stonewalling in a relationship, it is often an outcome of physiological flooding, which manifests through increased heart rate, the release of stress hormones, and even a fight-or-flight response.

 At this point, rational and respectful communication becomes impossible due to heightened physiological agitation.
 To counter stonewalling, follow these steps: